-The “ordinary variant” of smallpox; was actually the best-case scenario and held a case fatality rate of 30 percent.
+The “ordinary variant” of smallpox was actually the best-case scenario and held a case fatality rate of 30 percent.

 Either variant was almost universally fatal, holding what could be considered predominantly grim outcomes.

-No other Poxviridae infection in humans comes even close to attaining such morbid prognosis.
+No other Poxviridae infection in humans comes even close to attaining such a morbid prognosis.
 With much milder disease seen in vaccinia, cowpox, monkeypox, other orthopox, and Parapoxviridae, case fatality rates rarely exceed 5 to 10 percent.

 Survivors often have debilitating scarring from healed lesions, especially those that underwent superinfection.
 Ocular complications like keratitis, corneal ulceration, and eventual blindness are described, as well as a distinctive cause of blindness pneumonia, respiratory failure, cyanosis, bacteremia, sepsis, and hemodynamic shock.

 Vaccinia and variola truly were dark chapters of human history; however, the threat posed by Poxviridae as a “species” is still very extant.
 Because variola ran so rampant, and for so long through human populations, it likely ceded other Poxviridae from really gaining any real foothold on humans as a species (even if only antigenically).
 This predatorial monopoly no longer exists, and the extinction of variola has left a large niche rife for the taking.